liu-xiao-guo/piglow-music/README.md

 You may install the app using the following command on a Ubuntu raspberry device:

-$ sudo snap install piglow-music --devmode
+$ sudo snap install piglow-music --devmode --edge

 Once it is installed, you need to find out the IP address of the raspberry PI device, then use a browser to open it like: